sarvesh123305/Student-Facility-Hackathon/readme.md

 	5. Routes to similar other pages
 	6. Subject allocation backend and frontend ready

-Sarvesh Kulkarni if yevdhya josti ready aahe, tr we’ll have come up with some different features which can be implemented.
-Te aapan je varti features takle tr khup common aahet, kahitar asa pahije ka je tya Panelist lokanni pan vichar kele nasel!
-Certainly!
-Here are some key bullet points you can include in your project proposal:

 **Introduction:**
 - Addressing the challenges faced by students in dealing with administrative tasks.